JimDesu/basis-lang/spec.md

 ### 4.6 Typed Recovery

 A `|`-with-spec block engages on failures whose message matches the spec, with subtype-inclusive matching against the relevant hierarchy.
-The placeholder surface is `| Name name -> body` (the final form is OQ-26.2).
+The surface is `| Name name -> body`.
 The spec engages on:

 - A failure whose message is exactly `Name`.
 - A failure whose message is a child of `Name` in `Name`'s hierarchy (recursively, to any depth).